Józef Maria Hoene-Wroński: Life and work

-In science, Hoene-Wroński set himself an extraordinary task: the complete reform of philosophy as well as that of mathematics, astronomy and technology.
+In science, Hoene-Wroński set himself the task of the complete reform of philosophy as well as that of mathematics, astronomy and technology.
 He elaborated not only a system of philosophy, but also applications to politics, history, economics, law, psychology, music and pedagogy.
 It was his aspiration to reform human knowledge in an "absolute, that is, ultimate" manner.

 In 1803, Wroński joined the Marseille Observatory, and began developing an enormously complex theory of the structure and origin of the universe.
 During this period, he took up a correspondence with nearly all of the major scientists and mathematicians of his day, and was well respected at the observatory.
 In 1803 Wroński "experienced a mystical illumination, which he regarded as the discovery of the Absolute."

 In 1810, he published the results of his scientific research in a massive tome, which he advocated as a new foundation for all of science and mathematics.
 His theories were strongly Pythagorean, holding numbers and their properties to be the fundamental underpinning of essentially everything in the universe.
 His claims were met with little acceptance, and his research and theories were generally dismissed as grandiose rubbish.
 His earlier correspondence with major figures meant that his writings garnered more attention than a typical crackpot theory, even earning a review from the great mathematician Joseph Louis Lagrange (which turned out to be categorically unfavorable).
 In the ensuing controversy, he was forced to leave the observatory.

 He immediately turned his focus towards applying philosophy to mathematics (his critics believed that this meant dispensing with mathematical rigor in favor of generalities).
 In 1812, he published a paper purporting to show that every equation has an algebraic solution, directly contradicting results which had been recently published by Paolo Ruffini; Ruffini turned out to be correct.